fsjunior/python-flask-restful-mongodb-template/README.md

 ## Getting started

-After cloning this repository for your project, start the `poetry` environment:
+After cloning this repository for your project, init the `poetry` environment:

 ```shell
 ~ $ poetry init
 ```

 There is a `docker-compose.yml` file with a pre-configurated MongoDB service that can be used for **testing and development only**.
 To run the tests, you will need to start it:

 ```shell
 ~ $ docker-compose up